bjodom/idc/Readme.md

 ```

 These are probably the same (ssh and fork), but honestly we don't know.
 They seem to run in the same time.
 Let us know if you decide one is a superior choice.

+Visit the [MPI with SYCL example page](etc/MPI.md) for a quick example of how to get a SYCL Hello World from 40 different connections to GPUs (40 ranks).

 ---
 ## Extend your access<div id='extend-access'/>